Nguyễn Thị Tuyết Dung

-Nguyễn Thị Tuyết Dung (born 13 December 1993) is a Vietnamese footballer who plays as a midfielder.
+Nguyễn Thị Tuyết Dung (born 13 December 1993) is a Vietnamese former footballer who plays as a winger for Phong Phú Hà Nam and Vietnam women's national team.
+She ranks as the all-time top appearance for Vietnam national team and their third highest scorer.

+Playing career

+Tuyet Dung started her career in the youth team of Phong Phu Ha Nam in 2006.
 She won the Vietnamese Golden Ball award for women's soccer player in 2014.
 In a 2015 match against Malaysia, Dung scored two goals directly from corners.
-The first goal was scored with her left foot, and the second with her right foot.
+The first goal was scored with her left foot and the second with her right foot, won the match 7-0.
 In 2017, Dung was named on the BBC 100 Women list.
 Dung was the first Vietnamese athlete on the BBC 100 Women list.

+On 22 October 2025, Tuyết Dung had announced her retirement of her football playing career to move on to her coaching career.
+She got 131 caps, scored 53 goals for Vietnam national team.